moodle-an-hochschulen/moodle-theme_boost_union/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report about a failure
 title: ''
-labels: new
+labels: ["bug", "new"]
 assignees: ''

 ---